Yiming-S/NeuroStream/README.md

     └── sub-4/
 ```

-If the dataset is not already present, the app can offer a MOABB download for Zhou2016.
+If not present, MOABB can download it automatically on first run.

 ### Run